-Muhammed İslami Önal is a Section Chief at the CBRT.
+Muhammed İslami Önal is a Specialist at the CBRT.

 Mehmet Büyükkara is a Central Bank Assistant Specialist at the CBRT.

 Zeynep Özge Yetkin is a Director at the CBRT.

 Globalization has increased the diversity of financial products and services but it has at the same time diversified the risks to which the banking sector is exposed.
 The Basel banking regulations have been drawn up to manage the current and impending risks and to set international banking standards, including a stronger capital structure.
 On the other hand, the Turkish banking sector has been minimally affected by the global financial crisis, thanks to its strong and robust structure supported by the reforms introduced after the crisis in 2001.
 It does not face any problems in implementing the current Basel III regulations.

 I. Basel Process(es)